 Students who enrol in this diploma are often transferring from other universities.
-If you have any questions about the programme, you
+If you have any questions about the programme, you should contact the graduate advisor.

 MASTER OF SCIENCE (MSc)

 Under the 2007 regulations, you can no longer be admitted into an MSc after being awarded a BSc.
 You must first get a PGDipSci or a BSc(Hons) with a B- average over at least 90 points, of which at least 75 points must be in 700-level courses.
 The emphasis in an MSc is on original research.